luisgo1411/katacoda-scenarios/my-first-scenario/step1.md

 ## Generating a new SSH key

-**1.- Paste the text below, substituting in your GitHub email address.**
+**1.- Copy & Paste the text below, substituting in your GitHub email address** in the console.

 `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`